mnot/I-D/binary-structured-headers/draft.md

 # Introduction

 Structured Field Values for HTTP {{!RFC8941}} offers a set of data types that new fields can combine to express their semantics.
-This specification defines a binary serialisation of those structures in {{fields}}, and specifies its use in HTTP/2 -- specifically, as part of HPACK Literal Header Field Representations ({{!RFC7541}}) -- in {{negotiate}}.
+This specification defines a binary serialisation of those structures in {{fields}}, and specifies its use in HTTP/2 in {{negotiate}}.

-{{backport}} defines how to convey existing fields as Structured Fields, when supported by two peers.
+Additionally, {{backport}} defines how to convey existing fields as Structured Fields, when supported by two peers.

 The primary goal of this specification are to reduce parsing overhead and associated costs, as compared to the textual representation of Structured Fields.
 A secondary goal is a more compact wire format in common situations.
 An additional goal is to enable future work on more granular field compression mechanisms.